Confident Driving Starts with the Right Guidance

 • Be accompanied by a fully licenced (non-GDL) driver who is 18 years of age or older and is seated next to you.

-• You are not permitted to drive from midnight to 5 a.m.
+• Not drive from midnight to 5 a.m.

 • Have no more passengers than seat belts.

-• You will be suspended if you accumulate eight or more demerit points.
+• Be suspended if you accumulate eight or more demerit points.

 • Have a zero alcohol and/ or drug level when driving (or riding a motorcycle).